 Oh, before I forget, this post can be used for Montessori or not!
 You don’t have to adopt the Montessori method in order to create a learning shelf for your little one!

-What is a montessori shelf?
+What is a Montessori Shelf?

 Montessori shelves are a concept inspired by the Montessori method.
 The goal is to create an environment that encourages children to follow their interests, which provokes independence!